The purpose of this post is not to tell you what we think YOU need to do! Everyone’s “use case” is different.

-When using marina WiFi, however, we found having a separate basic WiFi router (e.g. WiFi Ranger model: “Poplar”) was much more reliable than expecting the Pepwave to handle BOTH the boat’s WiFi devices AND the marina WiFi connections.
+When using marina WiFi, however, we found having a separate very basic ($95) WiFi router (e.g. WiFi Ranger model: “Poplar”) was much more reliable than expecting the Pepwave to handle BOTH the boat’s WiFi devices AND the marina WiFi connections.
 A short CAT 5 cable connects the Ranger into the Pepwave WAN port.
-(When we use this, our devices simply stay connected to the same SSID on the Pepwave.)
+(When we use this, our devices simply stay connected to the same SSID Shellerina on the Pepwave.)

 Antennas are the key to success.